ddebruijne/phalanx/README.md

 # To Do List
 - only start devicemode after internet connection is verified, not just network connection. (check for existing funcs, or ping 8.8.8.8)
-- rework dropdowns on webpage to show selected.

 # Backlog features, idea list
 - spotify display time improvements, so it doesn't lag during web request.